 2. Been wrongly used or neglected or that have been repaired or modified without being certified by JPGavan

-Inaccurate play (bats): If a false shot is played which makes damage to the sides, back, shoulders or other areas of the bat, warranty will not be granted.
+Inaccurate play: If a false shot is played which makes damage to the sides, back, shoulders, toe or other areas of the bat, warranty will not be granted.
 This includes damage from carrying in bags, banging on the ground etc. JPGavan's decision is final on inaccurate play warranty claims.

 NO STICKERS, NO WARRANTY.
 If you request a JPGavan bat without JPGavan stickers it will not come with a warranty.
 If stickers are removed from a JPGavan bat warranty will be void.
 No exceptions.

 Soft gear (pads, gloves ect) will not be replaced under warranty for general wear and tear.
-They will be replaced if there is a fault because of the manufacturer.
+They will be replaced if there is a fault because of the manufacturer within six months.
 This is totally at the discretion of JPGavan.

 Please note: Cricket is a dangerous sport.
 All products are made for normal play or training assistance and therefore JPGavan cannot be held responsible for personal or third party injury.
 Please make sure the product is the right size for the user and the protection level is correct for the respective playing level.